 Financial Aid for Off-Grounds Living

 One of the most common questions we get in Student Financial Services, especially in the fall and winter, is "will financial aid pay for me to live off-Grounds?"
 Really, the question to ask is, "how does housing factor in to my financial aid award?"
 Even if you receive financial aid, the total amount of aid you receive may or may not be enough to cover all of your rent, food, and utilities after it pays off what it can of your tuition and fees.
 Your financial aid will first credit towards charges from the University, and then any excess financial aid will come as a refund to you for you to budget for the semester.

 Yes, housing is a necessary cost of attending the University, so it almost always factors in to determining your financial aid amount, regardless of whether you live on-Grounds or off-Grounds.
-(Students living at home are a separate matter, as their housing budget is much lower.
-Think fall 2020 or a student who commutes to Grounds.)
+(Students living at home are a separate matter, as their housing budget is much lower.)
 The only difference there is who you pay, the University or a landlord.
 You can see how much housing factors in by visiting the Cost of Attendance page we update every academic year.

 It's really important that you know how much you can afford to pay in rent before you commit to a lease.
-Many apartment complexes in Charlottesville (you all know which ones, probably) are not going to be within reach of those on financial aid based on the budgeted amount for the 9-month academic year.
+Many apartment complexes in Charlottesville (you all know which ones, probably) are not going to be within reach of those who rely on financial aid, based on the budgeted amount for the 9-month academic year.
 Do not live above your financial means!
 Spending more than you can afford will derail you from your financial plan to graduation.

 Creating a Budget